Abhilekhgautam/Your-First-Game-in-CPP/src/chapter_9/README.md

 ```
 Above code justifies everything we talked earlier, nothing to explain here.
 We set `elm.alive = false` to kill the enemy.
 So now you should see
-enemies being killed on collion with the player.
+enemies being killed on collision with the player.

 Till now your `OnUserUpdate` method should look like this:
 ```cpp